DLR-RM/stable-baselines3/docs/guide/rl_tips.rst

 You have to be aware of the current `limitations <https://www.alexirpan.com/2018/02/14/rl-hard.html>`_ of reinforcement learning.

-Model-free RL algorithms (i.e. all the algorithms implemented in SB) are usually *sample inefficient*.
-They require a lot of samples (sometimes millions of interactions) to learn something useful.
+Model-free RL algorithms (i.e. all the algorithms implemented in SB3) are usually *sample inefficient*.
+They require a lot of samples (sometimes millions of interactions) to learn anything useful.
 That's why most of the successes in RL were achieved on games or in simulation only.
 For instance, in this `work <https://www.youtube.com/watch?v=aTDkYFZFWug>`_ by ETH Zurich, the ANYmal robot was trained in simulation only, and then tested in the real world.

 As a general advice, to obtain better performances, you should augment the budget of the agent (number of training timesteps).